ldb297/ldb297/README.md

 - currently working on backend architecture for a small ed-tech startup
 - also working on styling of my portfolio
-- looking for help with OOP fundamentals 😅
 - always open to connections via linkedin :)

 <!--